 Pacific Dawn accidents and incidents

-CruiseMapper's Pacific Dawn cruise ship accidents, incidents and law news reports relate to a 1915-passenger vessel owned by P&O Cruises.
+CruiseMapper's Pacific Dawn cruise ship accidents, incidents and law news reports relate to a 1915-passenger vessel owned by MS Satoshi (Ocean Builders Crypto Cruise Ship) (Scrapped Cruise Ships).
 Our Pacific Dawn accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - ship groundings - 2006 (Amazon River, Brazil), 2007 (Huatulco, Mexico)